Idecabtagene vicleucel

 What are the side-effects of idecabtagene vicleucel?

-Potential toxic effects of idecabtagene vicleucel include4:
+Potential toxic effects of idecabtagene vicleucel include:

 • Cytokine release syndrome (a systemic inflammatory condition that appears as a flu-like illness and includes fever, fatigue, nausea, headache, shortness of breath, high heart rate, altered mental state and difficulty speaking, which is commonly treated with steroids and/or a drug called tocilizumab)